 While dental treatment is free for under 18s, adult patients may find it hard to get the treatment they need from their local NHS dentist, especially for issues caused by a cleft which can be very complex.
 Some adults seek out private treatment instead, but this can be expensive and you won’t necessarily get the most appropriate specialist care.

 Sometimes, patients with a cleft will have had so many hospital visits that they neglect dental health, and will only seek treatment when they have serious issues like pain or missing teeth.
 If you have a cleft, good oral health is extremely important, and it’s vital that you have regular check-ups with a dentist.
-The Clinical Psychologist in your Cleft Team can help you to overcome any phobias in this area, or you can try the British Dental Health Foundation’s helpline (01788 539 780).
+The Clinical Psychologist in your Cleft Team can help you to overcome any phobias in this area, or you can try the Oral Health Foundation.

 Common Issues & Treatments

 If your cleft affects your gum, your teeth on either side might be in the wrong place or twisted.
 You may also have teeth missing.

 If you haven’t had an alveolar bone graft or orthognathic surgery, these could be starting points for your treatment, depending on your needs.

 Specialist care (orthodontics, oral and maxillofacial surgery and sometimes restorative care) will usually be carried out by your Cleft Team free of charge, but the provision of restorative dental care (bridges, implants and veneers) varies from area to area, so you should talk to your Cleft Team for more information.

 If your dentist says a type of treatment is necessary, you should not be asked to pay for it privately – these should always be available at the usual NHS rates, and they should be of the same high standards as private treatments.
 This includes treatment that is usually considered cosmetic (such as implants), as long as it is for problems caused by your cleft.